rbrenton/montilt-host/README.md

 MonTilt is a Windows application that automatically rotates monitor orientation based on physical sensor data from ESP32 devices running the [MonTilt Sensor](https://github.com/rbrenton/montilt-sensor) firmware.

-## New Architecture

-The application has been refactored into a more modular architecture with three main components:

-1. **MonTilt.Driver**: Windows API interface for monitor orientation control
-2. **MonTilt.Core**: Device management and configuration
-3. **MonTilt.CLI**: Command-line interface for configuration and monitoring

-## Features

-- **Monitor Control**: Rotate monitor displays using Windows API
-- **Device Management**: Auto-detect and connect to ESP32 devices
-- **Configuration**: Save and load device-to-monitor mappings
-- **CLI Interface**: Simple command-line interface for management
-- **Logging**: Detailed logging with multiple levels for debugging

 ## Requirements

 - Windows 10 or later